guilhermehas/guilhermehas.github.io/agda-posts/unit-of-measure.lagda.md

   (f /u g) x = f x -z g x
 ```

-The definition of measure also looks like the same as the last code.
+The definition of measure also looks the same as the last code.

 ```
   record Measure (_ : UnitPower) : Set where